Adityasinghvats/kubyassingment/README.md

 - **Dark Mode** - Full dark mode support across the application
 - **API Documentation** - Interactive Swagger/OpenAPI documentation

-> Get a Neon DB connection string by creating a service and get the connection string and add to `.env` file.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: